xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

    > Refer to GitHub pull request `Fix sampling bias in source estimation #19` .
    >
-   > The result is too long to be attaced in the file.
+   > The result is too lengthy to be attached in the file.
 ##### Documentation

 1. ##### Commit messsages and description